DeepSourceCorp/nuxt-websocket/README.md

 #### `connect(): void`

-Establishes websocket connection.
+Establishes WebSocket connection.
 It defines handlers for message, close and error events.

 ```js
 this.$socketManager.connect();